Maths @ St. Benedict's C of E VA Junior School

 • have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently and accurately to be successful in mathematics.

 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
-We teach the National Curriculum, supported by a clear skills and knowledge progression.
+We teach the National Curriculum, supported by a clear skill and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
-Maths Lesson: Unit planning based on National Curriculum Statements (Themes), manageable steps (White Rose and Maths Shed).
+Maths Lesson: Unit planning based on National Curriculum Statements (Themes), manageable steps (White Rose).
 Children are taught Mathematics for approximately 1 hour daily (split between two sessions: Maths and Spider Maths).
 Support is determined during each lesson to ensure secure understanding based on the needs of the child.
 Challenge is visible throughout the whole session, where children are asked to reason and prove their understanding at a deeper secure level.

 By the end of KS2 we aim for children to be fluent in the fundamentals of mathematics with a conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 They should have the skills to solve problems by applying their mathematics to a variety of situations with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.
 Children will be able to reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.